CNN/SI: Closure

 CNN/SI shut down on May 15, 2002.
 On many cable systems, CNN/SI was replaced by NBA TV.
 NBA TV, which launched in 1999, eventually evolved into a joint venture between Time Warner and the NBA that officially launched on October 28, 2008.

-While the network closed, its international sports program World Sport continues airing and since 2002 has been produced by CNN International.
+Following the network's closure, its international sports program World Sport continues to air, and since 2002 has been produced by CNN International.

+CNN itself would not produce another regular sportscast until 2024, when a new CNN-produced newscast, TNT Sports Tonight, debuted on TruTV as part of a plan to increase sports programming on that network.

 Website

-The CNN/SI name was maintained for Sports Illustrated's online presence, which was located at cnnsi.com.
+The CNN/SI name was maintained for Sports Illustrated's online presence at cnnsi.com.
 In January 2013, CNN acquired Bleacher Report and after Time Warner's spin-off of their publishing assets into Time Inc. (and subsequently sale to Meredith Corporation and later, to IAC's Dotdash), they dropped all use of the Sports Illustrated name.